 Blue Badge Scheme and how to apply

-- get the mobility component of PIP and have got 10 points specifically for Descriptor E under the 'planning and following journeys' activity, on the grounds that you are unable to undertake any journey because it would cause overwhelming psychological distress
+- get the mobility component of PIP and have got 10 points specifically for the descriptor under the “planning and following journeys” activity, which states that you are unable to undertake any journey because it would cause overwhelming psychological distress

 - get the War Pensioners Mobility supplement

-If you are unsure whether these questions apply to you, then please read Section 2 of the guidance notes in the application form.
+If you are unsure whether these questions apply to you, more information can be found in Section 2 on the application form guidance notes.

-Important note: Government guidance states that only a PIP score of 10 under Descriptor E meets Blue Badge eligibility.
-A higher score or 12 points under Descriptor F will not meet the criteria for automatic eligibility.
+Important note: Government guidance states that for Planning and Following a Journey, only a PIP score of 10 under Descriptor E meets Blue Badge eligibility.
+No other descriptor will qualify for automatic eligibility.
+For example, if you receive 10 points under Descriptor D or 12 points under Descriptor F you should apply under the ‘subject to further assessment’ criteria.

 You may also be able to get a blue badge if you are more than two years old and: